-- Agency Coordinating, Approvals, and Permitting - Approval of the closure Construction Permit Application by IEPA. - A modification to the existing NPDES permit to allow the disposal of water generated from free liquid removal, unwatering, and dewatering operations to the Kaskaskia River via the existing NPDES-permitted Outfall 002 for the Site was obtained. - Obtaining a construction permit from the IDNR, Office of Water Resources (OWR), Dam Safety Program (DSP) to allow the dam and spillways of the BAP to be modified as part of closure. - A general stormwater permit for construction site activities through IEPA, including construction stormwater controls and other BMPs such as silt fences and other measures. - A joint water pollution control construction and operating permit (WPC Permit) as necessary. - Final Design and Bidding - Completion of final design investigations, calculations, design drawings, and specifications. - Request for Bids and selection of a closure construction contractor. - Unwater, Dewater and Stabilize CCR, CCR Removal, Install Final Cover System - Closure contractor mobilization and material procurement. - Installing stormwater BMPs around the construction area, per the existing NPDES permit. - Clearing brush and trees in the work area.
+- Agency Coordinating, Approvals, and Permitting - o Approval of the closure Construction Permit Application by IEPA. - O A modification to the existing NPDES permit to allow the disposal of water generated from free liquid removal, unwatering, and dewatering operations to the Kaskaskia River via the existing NPDES-permitted Outfall 002 for the Site was obtained. - Obtaining a construction permit from the IDNR, Office of Water Resources (OWR), Dam Safety Program (DSP) to allow the dam and spillways of the BAP to be modified as part of closure. - A general stormwater permit for construction site activities through IEPA, including construction stormwater controls and other BMPs such as silt fences and other measures. - A joint water pollution control construction and operating permit (WPC Permit) as necessary. - Final Design and Bidding - Completion of final design investigations, calculations, design drawings, and specifications. - o Request for Bids and selection of a closure construction contractor. - Unwater, Dewater and Stabilize CCR, CCR Removal, Install Final Cover System - o Closure contractor mobilization and material procurement. - Installing stormwater BMPs around the construction area, per the existing NPDES permit. - o Clearing brush and trees in the work area.

 - Unwatering the BAP by pumping free surface water to the nearby Cooling Pond, which is a non-CCR surface impoundment at BPP that discharges to the Kaskaskia River via NPDES Outfall No. 002. - Abandoning existing structures and culverts in place or by removal.
-Existing structurers, culverts, piping, and equipment in contact with CCR will be decontaminated by power washing. - Stabilizing the subgrade through removal of free liquids. - Removing all CCR from the closure-by-removal portions of the BAP. - Grading CCR to design final cover subgrades. - Installing the final cover system geosynthetics and anchor trench. - Constructing the post-closure stormwater management system, including diversion berms and channels on the final cover system, and new perimeter stormwater channels. - Potentially removing perimeter dikes for use as cover soil. - Removing the dam to allow stormwater flow downstream. - Placing final protective layer including topsoil over the geosynthetics. - Site Restoration - Seeding and stabilizing the surface of the final cover system and other disturbed areas and allowing the vegetation to become established. - Restoring the closure-by-removal areas by establishing vegetation. - Removing temporary stormwater BMPs and other temporary stabilization measures, after vegetation is established. - Closure contractor demobilization from the site.
+Existing structurers, culverts, piping, and equipment in contact with CCR will be decontaminated by power washing. - o Stabilizing the subgrade through removal of free liquids. - o Removing all CCR from the closure-by-removal portions of the BAP. - o Grading CCR to design final cover subgrades. - o Installing the final cover system geosynthetics and anchor trench. - Constructing the post-closure stormwater management system, including diversion berms and channels on the final cover system, and new perimeter stormwater channels. - o Potentially removing perimeter dikes for use as cover soil. - o Removing the dam to allow stormwater flow downstream. - o Placing final protective layer including topsoil over the geosynthetics.